The $160 million new Student Union will replace the current University Center, which was built in 1952 and then expanded and remodeled in 1967.

 The old University Center garage, the Temple Court and Aconda Court buildings, the former Student Counseling Center, and a building at 812 Volunteer Boulevard were demolished to accommodate the construction.

-The next phase of construction will include additional dining areas, the auditorium and ballroom, a student recreation area, UT Federal Credit Union, lounges, and additional program, conference, and meeting space.
+Phase two will begin soon and will include a large auditorium/performance venue, a large ballroom for events and banquets, additional dining areas, a student recreation area, the Vol Card office, UT Federal Credit Union, lounges, and additional program, conference, and meeting space.
 It also will extend the building’s footprint westward toward Volunteer Boulevard.

 The new Student Union, which will be at least 50 percent larger than the current University Center, should be completed in 2017.

 Phase One, now under way, includes a new bookstore, dining facilities, Career Services office space, and other office space.
-Phase One is estimated to be complete by Summer 2015.
+Phase One is estimated to be complete by June 2015.

 Phase One also will include a new landscaped outdoor plaza that connects the Pedestrian Mall and the Haslam Business Building to The Hill.